1technophile/OpenMQTTGateway/docs/use/ble.md

 **"acts":true** - the device requires active scanning to broadcast all of it's data for decoding.

-## Setting the time between active scanning
+## Setting the time between active scanning (available with HA discovery)

 If you have passive scanning activated, but also have some devices which require active scanning, this defines the time interval between two intermittent active scans.